Fred Spofforth: Cricket career in Australia

 He began his life as a bowler with underarm "lobs" but changed his style when he saw the great England quick bowlers on their tour of the colonies in 1863/64.
 He decided that he would pursue the overarm action and spent many years mastering it.
 Spofforth came to notice as a member of the New South Wales eighteen in January 1874 when he took two wickets for sixteen in a match against W.G.
 Grace's English eleven.
 He was a regular representative of the New South Wales team in intercolonial fixtures and, in the December 1877 game, went in second wicket down to make 25, the highest score in either innings in a low-scoring match.
 Although he batted reasonably well during the 1878 and 1880 Australian tours in England, from then he concentrated almost solely on his bowling and established a tremendous reputation.

 Spofforth played his first Test match in 1877 in Melbourne.
 It was the second match of the first-ever Test series, against an English team led by James Lillywhite, Jr. Spofforth took three wickets in the first innings and another in the second, but England went on to win the match by four wickets.
 He had boycotted the First Test because of Jack Blackham's selection as wicket-keeper ahead of Spofforth's close friend and fellow New South Welshman Billy Murdoch.

 Spofforth truly announced himself to the cricketing world on 27 May 1878, when the touring Australians met the MCC at Lord's.
-In this, the second match of the tour, the might of the MCC was dismissed twice in one day at the fortress of English cricket for paltry scores of just 33 and nineteen.
-The colonists won by nine wickets, with Spofforth picking up ten for twenty after first clean-bowling Grace for a duck.
+In this, the second match of the tour, the might of the MCC was dismissed twice in one day at the fortress of English cricket for paltry scores of just 33 and 19.
+The colonists won by nine wickets, with Spofforth picking up ten wickets for 20 runs after first clean-bowling Grace for a duck.
 Tom "Felix" Horan records that, when he did so, "he jumped about two feet in the air, and sang out: 'Bowled!
 Bowled!
 Bowled!'
 And at the finish in the dressing-room, he said: 'Ain't I a demon?
 Ain't I a demon?' gesticulating the while in his well-known demonaic style.
 Whether or not he christened himself the demon, he certainly was a demon bowler."
 Spofforth confirms this: "To myself, it will always be a noteworthy occasion, since it was then that I first earned my popular sobriquet – 'the Demon'."